knowledge-production/forge/about.md

 ---
-layout: default
+layout: about
 title: about
 ---

-{% include mission.md %}
+In the realm of the possible, we seek input from craftspeople who strive to own the means of their intellectual labor, using tools and platforms free--to the utmost extent possible--from extractive and exploitative practices.

-*Workshops* are role-based curricula that advance a beginning practitioner to the intermediate and the expert levels of craft.
+*Workshops* are domain-specific curricula that advance a beginning practitioner to the intermediate and the expert levels of craft.
 Some examples of our workshops include Amateur Librarian, Academic Author, Media Archaeologist, and Textual Scholar.
 These are curated by moderators, responsible for coverage and quality of material.

-*Toolkits* are the modular, domain-independent skillsets---individual lesson plans and tutorials---necessary for contemporary knowledge work.
-In the realm of the possible, we seek input from craftspeople who strive to own the means of their intellectual labor, using tools and platforms free---to the utmost extent possible---from extractive and exploitative practices.
-Foundational toolkits are often shared among multiple workshops.
+*Tutorials* represent modular, domain-independent lesson plans necessary for contemporary knowledge work.
+Foundational tutorial are often shared among multiple workshops.
 All material in this category is reviewed by at least two of our editors and indicated as such (we don't have this implemented yet).

-*Sparks* are the integral atomic units---think of them as individual lessons in a lesson plan---that make up our toolkits.
-Individual sparks do not necessarily make sense on their own: they are usually collated into larger groupings.
+*Lessons* are integral, atomic lessons that make up our tutorials.
+Individual lessons do not necessarily make sense on their own: they are usually collated into larger groupings.

 We welcome and credit all pull requests from the broader community: if you fix an error, want to translate or contribute to any existing material please do